 Village resident, and diligent village historian, Mr David Hounsell has prepared a booklet about our village war memorial and those who served during the two World Wars

-If you wish to receive emails from us about meetings and village events, please sign-up using the boxes on the right-hand side of this screen.
+If you wish to receive emails from us about meetings and village events, please sign-up using the boxes on the right-hand side of the website homepage.
 We only store your name and email address, and don't share this information with anyone else.
-We hope you'll want to keep in touch with us; we want to keep [...]
+We hope you'll want to keep in touch with us; we want to [...]

 Under The Weeds Act 1959, landowners are required to take action to prevent the spread of specified weeds, including ragwort, which can present a risk to horses.
 The website of the Royal Horticultural Society (RHS) provides useful guidance about how its spread can be controlled.